-- Consistent lap time of 46 seconds or less. - Meets the relevant age requirements. - Deemed competent in terms of driving ability. - Any progression from cadet beginner to the next class will require the endorsement from the Junior Development Officer and Management Committee approval.
+- Consistent lap time of 46 seconds or less.
+Under review following the implementation of SL3 tyres - Meets the relevant age requirements. - Deemed competent in terms of driving ability. - Any progression from cadet beginner to the next class will require the endorsement from the Junior Development Officer and Management Committee approval.